![]() |

 |

-NOTE: See section 149, a few days later when the disciples notice that the fig tree has withered, Jesus has a few words to say about it.
+NOTE: In this story Jesus curses a fig tree because it has no fruit.
+This might have been a message to the disciples about the time they were living in and the people who had rejected Christ.
+See section 149, a few days later when the disciples notice that the fig tree has withered, Jesus has a few words to say about it.
 In section 123 Jesus tells the parable of the barren fig tree.
 In this parable a fig tree is allowed time for it to produce figs. But Jesus speaks of a time when the time runs out and the fig tree is cut down and destroyed if no figs are produced.
-(See all three sections, 123, 146, and 149 together, side-by-side on a special page.) |
+If we have no fruit, we will be cut off and thrown into the fire.
+In section 165 a normal fig tree is used to help us determine when the world will end and when Jesus will come.
+(See all three sections, 123, 146, 149, and 165 together, side-by-side on a special page.) |

 12/18 Now as Jesus returned to the city in the morning of the next day, when they had come out from Bethany, he was hungry.